-An unwanted side-effect of the encapsulation of solar cells into a PV module is that the encapsulation alters the heat flow into and out of the PV module, thereby increasing the operating temperature of the PV module.
-These increases in temperature have a major impact on the PV module by reducing its voltage, thereby lowering the output power.
+An unwanted side-effect of the encapsulation of solar cells into a PV module is that the encapsulation alters the heat flow into and out of the PV module, thereby increasing the operating temperature of the PV module slightly.
+These increases in temperature affect the operation of the PV module by reducing its voltage, thereby lowering the output power.
 In addition, increases in temperature are implicated in several failure or degradation modes of PV modules, as elevated temperatures increase stresses associated with thermal expansion and also increase degradation rates by a factor of about two for each 10°C increase in temperature.

 The operating temperature of a module is determined by the equilibrium between the heat produced by the PV module, the heat lost to the environment and the ambient operating temperature.
 The heat produced by the module depends on the irradiance, the operating point of the module, the optical properties of the module and solar cells, and the packing density of the solar cells in the PV module.
 The heat lost to the environment can proceed via one of three mechanisms; conduction, convection, and radiation.
 These loss mechanisms depend on the thermal resistance of the module materials, the emissive properties of the PV module, and the ambient conditions (particularly wind speed) in which the module is mounted.
 These factors are discussed in the following pages.